11 Qualities of a Good Executive Director: What Members Expect

 Your communication skills are in your demeanor as well as your speech.
 Speak with anyone at your association like you would with a trusted friend: openly, honestly and frequently.

 Get a feel for where they’re satisfied and dissatisfied, from interns to employees to CEOs.
 Send surveys, write newsletters, ask questions and be frank.
 Good Executive Directors learn from every interaction.
+Strong communication is often considered one of the top strengths of an executive because it directly impacts trust and productivity.

 2. Listen Constantly

 It’s an Executive Director’s responsibility to actively listen.
 You can’t have two-way communication and collaboration without listening!
+This is essential for those managing day to day operations or working to align strategic goals across departments.

 This action goes deeper than opening your ears.
 Open your mind and expand your emotional intelligence when listening to members.
 Think about where they’re coming from and why they might feel the way they do to get a thorough understanding.
+Listening closely is one of the most underrated yet essential executive director skills that directly supports association growth.

 When you stay attuned to the person in front of you, both parties benefit.
 Speaking openly and listening earnestly walk hand in hand as qualities of a good Executive Director.